-This section is organized as follows (see also Figure 1.1).
-We specify details of our implementation in Section 6.1.
-Section 6.2 reports the evaluation of the geometric RKMK schemes (3.17) with embedded step size control (5.23), for integrating the nonlinear assignment flow.
-Section 6.3 is devoted to the linear assignment flow: Assessment of how closely it approximates the nonlinear assignment flow, evaluation of the RK schemes (5.1) with adaptive step size selection (5.19), and evaluation of the exponential integrator introduced in Section 4.2.
+This section is organized as follows (see also figure 1).
+We specify details of our implementation in section 6.1.
+Section 6.2 reports the evaluation of the geometric RKMK schemes (3.17) with embedded step size control (algorithm 1), for integrating the nonlinear assignment flow.
+Section 6.3 is devoted to the linear assignment flow: assessment of how closely it approximates the nonlinear assignment flow, evaluation of the RK schemes (5.1) with adaptive step size selection (5.18), and evaluation of the exponential integrator introduced in section 4.2.

 6.1.
-Implementation Details.
+Implementation details

 All algorithms were implemented and evaluated using Mathematica.
-In particular, we did not apply any assignment normalization as suggested by [ÅPSS17, Section 3.3.1], since Mathematica can work with arbitrary numerical precision.
-As a consequence, our results refute the claim of the authors of [BFPS17] that properties of the assignment flow are largely caused by this normalization step and a particular numerical scheme.
-Rather, our experiments illustrate intrinsic properties of the assignment flow as well as the reliability and efficiency of a variety of algorithms for integrating this flow numerically, conforming to the underlying geometry, as derived in the present paper.
+We did not apply any assignment normalization as suggested by [1, section 3.3.1], since mathematica can work with arbitrary numerical precision.
+Our experiments thus illustrate intrinsic properties of the assignment flow the hold on the open assignment manifold W, and the reliability and efficiency of a variety of algorithms for integrating this flow numerically while respecting the underlying geometry.
+We do not examine the flow on the boundary of $\overline{W}$ which does not belong to the domain of our approach, by definition.
+For an investigation of a particular numerical scheme in this specific context, we refer to [26].

-Throughout the experiments, we used uniform weights in (2.19) and (2.16), respectively, since how to choose these 'control variables' in a proper way depending on the application at hand, is subject of our current work and will be reported elsewhere.
+Throughout the experiments, we used uniform weights in (2.19) and (2.16), respectively, since how to choose these 'control variables' in a proper way depending on the application at hand, is subject of our current work.
 Yet, we point out that the algorithms of the present paper do cover such more general scenarios.
-For example, the simplest geometric RKMK scheme (3.17) was recently used for integrating the assignment flow in unsupervised scenarios [ZZr+18], where labels evolve and hence distance vectors (2.17) no longer are static but vary with time D = D(t), too.
+For example, the simplest geometric RKMK scheme (3.17) was recently used for integrating the assignment flow in unsupervised scenarios [9], where labels evolve and hence distance vectors (2.17) no longer are static but vary with time D = D(t), too.

 6.1.1.
-Ground Truth Flows.
+Ground truth flows.
 In order to obtain a baseline for assessing the performance of linearizations, of approximate numerical integration by various schemes or both, we always solved the assignment flow (nonlinear or linear) with high numerical accuracy using the geometric implicit Euler scheme (nonlinear flow) or the euclidean implicit Euler scheme (linear flow), with a sufficiently small step size h.
 This requires to solve a fixed point equation as part of every iteration k, involving the nonlinear mapping on the right-hand side of (3.10b) in case of the nonlinear assignment flow, or the linear mapping on the right-hand side of (4.3b) in case of the linear assignment flow.
 These fixed point equations were iteratively solved as well, and the corresponding iterations terminated when subsequent elements of the corresponding subsequences $(V^{k_i}){i\geq 0}$ that measure the residual of the fixed point equation, satisfied